jonathanpberger/jpb.com/public/cv.md

 # BIO

 Jonathan Berger is a designer, developer, agilist and technologist who has been active in the NYC technology scene since around 2005.
-As a consultant he’s been on the team with almost 30 startups and enterprises in the past few years, and has spent the last seven years building 1) software and 2) an agile design practice at Pivotal Labs.
+As a consultant over the past few years he’s been on almost 40 teams ranging from startups to enterprise, across every imaginable sector.
+He's spent the last several years focused on 1) building awesome software and 2) making designers lives better using agile and lean principles.

 # SELECTED WORK EXPERIENCE

+## VP Product, Thrive Global, NY, NY 2017
+Guide practice and product among a portfolio of front- and back-end web software, apps for iOS, Android, Alexa, and others.

+## Consultant, NY, NY 2015-2016
+Coached companies in design and agile, usually in moments of transition, to adapt their practices to the changing realities of their business and the market, while tying process changes to concrete outcomes and deliverables.
+Clients include Vive (beauty), WiredScore & WiredConcierge (telecom), 2U (ed-tech), and Alpha (UX & product design enablement).

-## Associate Director of Product Design, Pivotal Labs, NY, NY 2008-2015.
+## Associate Director of Product Design, Pivotal Labs, NY, NY 2008-2015
-In 2008 I joined Pivotal Labs as the first designer in their fledgling NY office, designing apps and coaching client designers using Lean, Agile, XP, and Test-Driven methodologies.
-My responsibilities grew to include coding and project-managing, leading inceptions and anchoring projects as I grew with (and helped run) the office.
-In 2011 I became a manager, mentoring 10 engineers and getting more involved in sales.
-When a design practice was officially started in 2012, I ran the NY practice, hiring and managing designers.
-In 2014 I was recognized as an Associate Director of Product Design and ceased taking on full-time client work to focus on the practice full-time.
+Led a team of ~10 designers, building an agile design practice and methodology.
+Built web and mobile applications using Agile, XP, and Test-Driven methodologies.
+Every day I'd code, design, anchor teams, lead inceptions, manage reports, and help run the office.
+At Pivotal I’ve also been a Designer, Engineering Manager, and Design Manager.

-## Founder, Market Publique, Brooklyn, NY 2008-2013
+## Co-founder, Market Publique, Brooklyn, NY 2008-2013
 Helped design and build an online vintage fashion marketplace, helping people buy and sell vintage clothes and build community around fashion.
 Launched at SxSW in 2008.

 ## Founder, Publique Domain, Brooklyn, NY 2008-2009
 Spun a product design studio off of Market Publique, working with clients like Spot.Us, the Anti-Defamation League, and NewsTrust.

 ## Designer,  American Museum of Natural History, NY, NY 2007-2008
 Developed animations and motion graphics for the the Interactive division of the Exhibitions department for the Horses and Hall of Human Origins shows.

 ## Video Editor & Technology Consultant, MTV Networks, NY, NY 2006-2007
 Edited and animated video, designed work protocols & archiving systems, and wrote documentation for TVLand.com.